abdulhaq-e/ngrx-json-api/README.md

 }
 ```

 The service is the main API for using `ngrx-json-api`.
 The fetching methods return an `Observable` with the obtained resources stored in a `data` property.
-More details about the response type and other methods for the service are provided in the docs.

 ## Data Structures